rails/rails/guides/source/upgrading_ruby_on_rails.md

 ### Top-level `HashWithIndifferentAccess` is soft-deprecated

-If your application uses the the top-level `HashWithIndifferentAccess` class, you should slowly move your code to instead use `ActiveSupport::HashWithIndifferentAccess`.
+If your application uses the top-level `HashWithIndifferentAccess` class, you should slowly move your code to instead use `ActiveSupport::HashWithIndifferentAccess`.

 It is only soft-deprecated, which means that your code will not break at the